Stay Black: Remixing and proper release

 In late 2015, Marcel Erdmann, owner of German record label Demons Run Amok Entertainment, showed interest in properly releasing Stay Black.
 Like Good Life Recordings, Demons Run Amok Entertainment had released material by Moyal's other bands, including Culture and As Friends Rust in May 2015, and Morning Again and On Bodies in September 2015.
 Erdmann had to license the rights to release Say Black from Good Life Recordings.

 The renewed interest in Stay Black motivated Moyal to finally compose fresh material for Damien Done, after several years of inactivity.
-He quickly composed two new songs, "He Really Tried" and "And Now the Rain", which were recorded in February 2016, and scheduled to be released on a companion 7" vinyl to the upcoming Stay Black 12" vinyl.
+He quickly composed two new songs, "He Really Tried" and "And Now the Rain", which were recorded in February 2016, and scheduled to be released on a companion 7-inch vinyl to the upcoming Stay Black 12-inch vinyl.
 Moyal revised Stay Black's track listing by reinstating "Catsong", and had Wisner re-mix and remaster the release.
-Stay Black was finally officially released after thirteen years, on a limited edition white 12" vinyl and digitally by Demons Run Amok Entertainment on July 8, 2016.
+Stay Black was finally officially released after thirteen years, on a limited edition white 12-inch vinyl and digitally by Demons Run Amok Entertainment on July 8, 2016.

 An all-new artwork and layout was designed for this edition using photographs from Alison Brady's 2011 exhibition, "Sincerely Yours".
 Moyal had long-admired Brady's work and had earlier considered her photographs for Stay Black's artwork, during the end of the release's Good Life Recordings era.
 He quickly approached her again for the Demons Run Amok Entertainment version, because he felt that her pictures captured a contrast between beauty and darkness; what is seen and what is hidden, which reflected many of Damien Done's themes and lyrics.
 Moyal continued using the visual theme of hidden faces on future Damien Done cover artworks.